Port Dover: History

 Northwestern Railway which completed the final section to Port Dover and to Jarvis in the mid 1870s.
 A report from 1924 also discusses an electric railway that had been introduced "in recent years".
 This was the Grand River Railway that connected Hespeler, Berlin (later called Kitchener) and Waterloo with connection to Brantford and Port Dover.

 By the 1920s tourism was an important contributor to the economy, with many summer visitors attracted by the beach.
 There was some light industry in the town but Port Dover was best known as a major fishing centre, with fish shipped by rail and by ship not only within Canada but also to the U.S. Notable amenities like Ivey's Greenhouses and the incredible Port Dover beaches caused most of the passenger train traffic to occur during the summer months.
 Rail service was also offered on the Port Dover & Lake Huron Railway (later purchased by Canadian National) line from the Caledonia Train Station to Port Dover until these services were cancelled after October 26, 1957.

 A popular amusement arcade was in operation in Port Dover from the mid-1950s to the mid-1990s.
 Originally consisting of pinball games, it would expand to include video arcade games.
-During the late-1960s and early-1970s, local teenagers would frequently hang out at places like the Blue Pickerel, the ferris wheel, and the Summer Garden where musical acts like Guy Lombardo would make frequent appearances.
+During the late-1960s and early-1970s, local teenagers would frequently hang out at places like the Blue Pickerel, the ferris wheel, and the Summer Garden where musical acts ranging from Guy Lombardo to Ronnie Hawkins and the Hawks (later The Band) performed.

 Businesses would often close one hour earlier on Wednesday as a measure to ensure that breadwinners, homemakers and their children would spend more time together until the 1970s.
 This occurred regardless of negative economic effects and would apply to most non-essential services.

 In 1974, the town was amalgamated into the new city of Nanticoke within the Regional Municipality of Haldimand-Norfolk.